 - Freemodel — Freemodel is a pre-sale home renovation marketplace.
 They renovate homes before they are sold to maximize the sale price, yielding a better commission for agents and a higher sales price for homeowners.
 This may sound like an obvious win-win, but homeowners typically do not want to spend money before selling their house.
 Freemodel has an innovative funding solution where they front the cost of the renovation.
 They also have a managed marketplace of interior designers, who understand exactly what kinds of renovations generate the highest uplift in certain neighborhoods.

 Existing market structures are the way they are for a reason, even if they may look silly or convoluted to the outside (e.g. US healthcare).
 This is why I prioritize the insight so highly: without it, the founder has a very low chance of disrupting the status quo and the entrenched incentive structure.
+Insight gives you a better chance of succeeding.
 The founder needs to demonstrate why a certain assumption is misunderstood by the market and thus why a certain wedge product will resonate.
 Often times the insight is only observable to someone who has been involved in the industry, or had personal experience with the problem.

 Some examples of insights: